iSTRUM/istrum_scratch/intro_tutorials_draft/book_draft/chapter_01_transient_rheology_intro/index.md

 case, the modulus is anologous to the spring constant of a spring: given an applied stress, a spring stretches effectively instananeously to a length determined by the spring constant.
 In the case of a transient rheology, the modulus is a time dependent function, $M(t)$.
-Rather than working with the modulus, $M$, however, it is common to instead think in terms of the **compliance**, which is simply the inverse of the modulus:
+Rather than working with the modulus, $M$, however, it is common to instead think in terms of the **compliance**, which is the inverse of the modulus:

 $$
 J(t) = \frac{1}{M(t)}